apache/echarts-doc/en/option/series/treemap.md

 `treemap` supports visual mapping of other dimensions of data.

-First of all, in data format（See [series-treemap.data](~series-treemap.data)） of treemap, the `value` of every node could be an array.
-And every item of an array is a『dimension』（dimension）. `visualDimension` assigns which item would be used in extra『visual mapping』.
+First of all, in data format (See [series-treemap.data](~series-treemap.data))  of treemap, the `value` of every node could be an array.
+And every item of an array is a『dimension』 (dimension). `visualDimension` assigns which item would be used in extra『visual mapping』.
 It defaults to be the `0` item.

 {{ use: partial-treemap-visual-detial }}
 {{use: partial-treemap-prop-location-desc(name="visualDimension")}}